 Bursitis is a condition caused by inflammation of one or both of the fluid-filled cushioning sacs of the hip bone.
 The hip pain is usually initially sharp and intense, and later becomes more of a dull ache and spreads across a larger area of the hip.
 The pain may become worse when walking, climbing stairs, or after being seated for a prolonged period.

-Bursitis can be caused by an array of pre-existing conditions, or from simply overusing the hip or other injury to the hip.
+Bursitis can be caused by an array of pre-existing conditions, or by simply overusing the hip or other injury to the hip.
 Hip Bursitis is usually treated without surgery.
 Many people experience relief with lifestyle changes such as activity modification, anti-inflammatories, crutches/walking cane, physical therapy, or steroid injection.